 The warm colors red, orange, and yellow are next to each other on the wheel.
 Warm colors are often associated with happiness, optimism, and energy.
 Although yellow, red, and orange can signal danger and encourage you to take action.
 Moreover, red can also make a person feel hungry.

 Green, blue, and purple are cool colors.
 Generally, these colors are calming, but are also able to express sadness.
 Purple often uses to spark creativity because it combines blue and red (calm and intense).
 If a business wants to represent health, beauty, or security, it should use these colors.

 Since colors can evoke different emotions, they also play an important role in increasing or decreasing our appetite.
 Some colors make us want to eat, while others keep us from eating.
 So we can even control our weight by using different colors in our daily diet.

 Color and food: Choosing colors for food

 Color influences how we choose our food.
 The first thing that we notice when viewing the appearance of a food product is its color.
 Researches show that visual taste perception is developed in infancy and increases with age.
 As an example, if something is bright red we may expect it to taste like cherry or cinnamon.
 The color green might suggest that something tastes like lime or apple.
 Fresh foods, such as fruits and vegetables, are also judged based on color.
-Now let’s see how each color of foods talks to us!
+Now let’s see how each color of food talks to us!

 Researchers have found that red is eye-catching and increases appetite.
-This effect is advantageous to packaging design, since it indicates ripeness and sweetness when seen in foods such as berries.
+This effect is advantageous to packaging design since it indicates ripeness and sweetness when seen in foods such as berries.